Skip to content

 sudo systemctl restart docker

-Deploy a service with GPU
+Deploy a GPU service

-docker swarm init --advertise-addr $(hostname -I | awk '{print $1}')
+docker swarm init --advertise-addr $(hostname -I | awk '{print $1}') || true

 docker service create --replicas 1 \